SridharSola/FER/README.md

 ## FER
 This project uses deep learning to perfrom facial expression recognition.
 We used ResNet18 pretrained on MSCeleb-1M as our network.
-Our experiments used two benchmark datasets: RAFDB and FERPlus.\ Further, a face mask was synthetically placed on images of these datasets so we could run experiments on masked images.<br/>
+Our experiments used two benchmark datasets: RAFDB and FERPlus.<br/> Further, a face mask was synthetically placed on images of these datasets so we could run experiments on masked images.<br/>
 The results of these experiments served as baseline results for further studies (see projects on Knowledge Distillation and Contrastive Learning).